vesperLF/enigma-cxx-port/README.md

 3. Fix all settings, and then use a hill climbing approach to find the best performing plugboard swaps, again measured using a fitness function.

 ## Notes
 * The code is fairly efficient, Enigma boils down to a lot of array indexing into different rotors.
-This said, I didn't worry too much about speed, it's plenty fast enough.
-I used classes and functions rather than doing things inline, for example.
-Modern compilers will optimise a lot of it anyway.
+I tried to optimize a bit more than Mike did, but it isn't really important.
+On my machine, the code completes in roughly 16 seconds for C++ release mode and 20 seconds for Java.
+C++ debug mode is far slower.
-* I've added a more optimised and multi-threaded version in a branch called [optimised](https://github.com/mikepound/enigma/tree/optimised).
-I've managed to get the code to break a message in under 4 seconds on one of our servers!
-I'm keeping this code separate to the main branch to keep the main branch clean and based off the original video.
+* Mike's added a more optimised and multi-threaded version in a branch called [optimised](https://github.com/mikepound/enigma/tree/optimised).
+While he's managed to get the code to break a message in under 4 seconds on a fast machine, I'm satisfied with just porting the original branch to C++.
-* Similarly, in the brute force key search code, for simplicity I create new enigma machines as required rather than implementing a number of specific reinitialisation functions that would be faster.
+* Similarly, in the brute force key search code, for simplicity new enigma machines are created as required rather than implementing a number of specific reinitialisation functions that would be faster.
-* I've not written any kind of command line parsing here.
-You're welcome to add this, but i felt for a tutorial on enigma and breaking it, a step by step procedure in main was fine.
+* There isn't any kind of command line parsing here.
+You're welcome to add this, but for a tutorial on enigma and breaking it, a step by step procedure in main was fine.

 ## Resources
 1. For more details on enigma, the [wikipedia articles](https://en.wikipedia.org/wiki/Enigma_machine) are a great resource.